 It’s worth noting that it is probably no coincidence that Game of Thrones repeatedly highlights Theon’s sexuality, which ultimately proves his undoing.
 George RR Martin is not only implicitly acknowledging this aspect of Viking culture he is also reinforcing why Theon, as the Viking-esque prince and heir, would find the loss of his penis particularly devastating.

 Theon’s sexuality is sort of subtle, so it is worth taking a moment to recap it.
 In Westeros, he romps with the prostitute Ros.
 En route to the Iron Islands, he dismissively cavorts with the captain’s daughter, who wants to become his “salt wife.”
 When he arrives in Lordsport en route to his father’s seat, he can’t resist fondling a woman – one he arrogantly assumes is a nobody, but turns out to be his higher-status sister.
-He loses the Stark boys when Asha seduces him.
+He loses the Stark boys when Osha seduces him.

 After Ramsay captures Theon, sex with two women tempts Theon enough to ignore any warning bells that might have gone off in his head, so he is vulnerable when Ramsay appears with the knife.
 For Theon, his sexuality is linked with his identity as Ironborn: his penis is his “favorite toy.”
-So, it is ironic that his sexuality and his Ironborn heritage are what ultimately proves his undoing.
+So, it is ironic that his sexuality and his Ironborn heritage are what ultimately prove his undoing.

 In contrast to whore-loving yet sensual Tyrion, Theon’s sexuality carries an undertone of boasting and desperate proving of self-worth.
 Sex for Theon isn’t simply pleasure; it is an affirmation of his prowess and superiority.
 Sexual potency is enmeshed in Theon’s identity, a trait that closely parallels Norse culture – and perhaps a reason the Norse found castration so offensive.